sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Spring Data in Short.md

 {% endhighlight %}

 ## Spring Data features.
-Let us see some benigits of having spring data.
+Let us see some benefits of having spring data.
-### No DAO intercaces.
+### No DAO interfaces.
-You dont need to write your DAO interface if you can manage with basic crud features such as insert, delete, update, read etc.
+You don't need to write your DAO interface if you can manage with basic crud features such as insert, delete, update, read etc.
 ### Support custom queries.
-In case you need to cocnifgure custom query which are not supported by Crud interface, then you can define your custom implmentation class where you can use custome queries.
+In case you need to cocnifgure custom query which are not supported by Crud interface, then you can define your custom implementation class where you can use custom queries.
 {% highlight JAVA %}
 //Examples
 public interface EmployeeRepositoryCustom{